Positive Terahertz Photoconductivity in CdHgTe Under Hydrostatic Pressure: Experimental results

 \section{Experimental results}

 First, we present the data obtained at the atmospheric pressure.
-Figure~\ref{Fig:2}(a) shows the intensity dependence of the photoconductive signal caused by the radiation-induced changes in sample conductivity.
+Figure~\ref{Fig:2}(a) shows the intensity dependence of the photoconductive signal caused by the THz radiation.
 The signal was obtained by measuring the response to positive and negative bias and calculating the photoconductive signal as $U = (U_{\rm +3V} - U_{\rm -3V})/2$.
 In doing so, we eliminated a contribution of the photogalvanic current previously studied in Ref.~\cite{Hubmann2020}.
 Indeed, while the photocurrent is independent of the polarity of the bias voltage, the photoconductive response, according to Ohm's law, changes its sign when the polarity of the bias voltage is reversed.
-The data in Fig.~\ref{Fig:2}(a) show that at atmospheric pressure the signal in the sample with $x=0$ is nearly linear with the radiation intensity, while in the sample \#S2 ($x=0.13$) it initially grows linearly with increasing $I$ but saturates at high $I$.
+The data in Fig.~\ref{Fig:2}(a) show that at atmospheric pressure the signal in the sample with $x=0$ is nearly linear with the radiation intensity, while in the sample \#S2 ($x=0.13$) it initially grows linearly with increasing $I$ but the rate of increase in the photoconductive signal slows down as $I$ increases further (see dashed lines showing fitting data with linear intensity dependence).
 Figure~\ref{Fig:2}(b) shows the relative change of the sample conductivity $\Delta \sigma = \sigma_i - \sigma_0$ normalized to the dark conductivity $\sigma_0$, where $\sigma_i$ is the conductivity under illumination.
-The change of the conductivity was calculated considering that $R\ll R_L$ after
+The relative change of the conductivity was calculated considering that $R\ll R_L$ after

 Figure~\ref{Fig:2}(a) demonstrates that in both samples, THz radiation leads to an increase in conductivity, i.e., a decrease in sample resistance.